aportelli/Hadrons-doc/docs/mdistil.md

 ### Description

-This module has an enum variable `perambMode` that specifies $3$ different behaviors:
+This module has an enum variable `perambMode` that switches between $3$ different behaviors:

 #### pMode::perambOnly (default behavior)